Jahangir Khoja: Career

 Burhan ad-Din, a Khoja of the White Mountain faction, was the grandfather of Jahangir.
 Before rebellion broke out in May 1826 and during a fortuitously timed earthquake that destroyed most towns in the Ferghana Valley, Jahangir Khoja managed to flee to Kashgar from Kokand, where he had been held in prison in accordance with a secret agreement concluded between the Khanate of Kokand and Qing dynasty China concerning descendants of Appak Khoja.
 (Note: This agreement, according to M. Kutlukov, was concluded first by Kokand ruler Irdana Biy (1751–70) as soon as the Qing became aware of Sarymsaq Khoja (an Ak Taghlik who was the only person among Appak Khoja's descendants to survive the 1757–59 Qing invasion of Kashgaria), who, via Kabul and Badakhshan, had arrived in Kokand and settled there.
 The agreement was confirmed later by the following Kokand rulers: Narbuta Biy (1770–98), Alim Khan (1798–1810) Omar Khan (1810–22) and Muhammad Ali Khan (1822–42).
 The rulers of Kokand promised in the agreement to hold all Appak Khoja descendants under observation, restrict their activities and not let them leave Kokand.
 In exchange, Kokand received every year a definite amount of silver, quantities varied from 250 up to 1000 ingots (yamboos), and tea.
 Kokand traders were also granted trade privileges in Kashgaria.
 Jahangir Khoja (1788–1828) was a son of Sarymsaq Khoja.)
 Among Jahangir's troops were Kyrghyz, Tajiks and White Mountain fighters.
 After appearing in Kashgar with only several hundred of his followers, he quickly increased his force with volunteers and within several months had collected about 200,000 troops under his banner.
 (Note: Among volunteers in Jahangir's army were a lot of ghalchas (Mountain Tajiks), whose tight black costume gave rise to the rumours in Siberia about the presence of Europeans among Jahangir's troops; those rumours were also circulated by the Russian foreign intelligence Service, upset at the possible opportunity gained by British forces in India due to this rebellion; they claimed that there were 13 British bodyguards of Jahangir Khoja, seven of whom followed him wherever he went at all times (a fact not confirmed by local sources).
 According to Russian sources, Jahangir's uprising was completely quelled by China by the summer of 1828.)
 Jahangir Khoja overthrew Qing power in Kashgar, Yarkand, Khotan, Kargalik, Yangi Hissar and Maralbashi, having annihilated the Qing garrisons in these 6 cities of West Kashgaria.
-Hui Muslims were targeted in slave raids by Muslims of the Kokand Khanate.
-Enslavement didn't depend on religious status but political allegiance, since Turkic Muslim Ishaqi and Turfanis who served the Qing against fellow Turkic Muslim Afaqi and Khokandis were also enslaved by their fellow Turkic Muslims led by Jahangir.
-Kashgari Muslims purchased Ghalcha Mountain Tajiks as slaves.
 His forces captured several hundred Chinese Muslims (Dungan or Hui), who were taken to Kokand.
 Tajiks bought two Chinese slaves from Shaanxi whom they enslaved for a year before Tajik Beg Ku-bu-te returned them to China.
 All Chinese captured—including merchants and 300 soldiers Janhangir captured in Kashgar—had their queues cut off when brought to Kokand and Central Asia as prisoners.
-It was reported that many of the Chinese Muslim merchant captives became slaves themselves, with accounts of Chinese Muslim slavery in Central Asia increasing.
-The queues were removed from Chinese Muslim prisoners and then sold or given to various owners; one of them, Nian, ended up as a slave to Prince Batur Khan of Bukhara.
-Omar Khan ended up owning Liu Qifeng and Wu Erqi.
-The others—Zhu, Tian Li and Ma Tianxi—ended up with various owners but plotted an escape.
-The Russians record an incident in which they rescued the Chinese Muslim merchants who had escaped after they were sold by Jahangir's army in Central Asia and sent them back to China.